tysonclugg/rinse/README.rst

 rinse
 =====
-Rinse is a Python3 SOAP client using lxml, requests and defusedxml.

 .. image:: https://travis-ci.org/tysonclugg/rinse.svg?branch=master
     :target: https://travis-ci.org/tysonclugg/rinse
+    :align: right

+Rinse is a Python3 SOAP client using lxml, requests and defusedxml.

 The name "rinse" refers to its dictionary meaning, such as the act of removing soap suds from something using water.